douglasteeple/AE0732/README.md

 2. FIND_PERIMETER accepts the output of FIND_REGION and outputs contiguous pixels that border the region.
 These pixels are a subset of pixels returned by FIND_REGION.

+3. FIND_SMOOTH_PERIMETER accepts the output of FIND_REGION and outputs contiguous pixels that border the region.
+These pixels are a subset of pixels returned by FIND_REGION.
+The perimeter values are smoothed to remove jagged contours, small artifacts.

-3. DISPLAY_IMAGE provides a method for displaying loaded RGB images.
+4. DISPLAY_IMAGE provides a method for displaying loaded RGB images.

-4. DISPLAY_PIXELS displays an image representation of the results from the above FIND_* operators in a region point vector.
+5. DISPLAY_PIXELS displays an image representation of the results from the above FIND_* operators in a region point vector.

-5. SAVE_PIXELS accepts the region output saves as an image to a file.
+6. SAVE_PIXELS accepts the region output saves as an image to a file.

-6. SAVE_IMAGE saves and image to a named file.
+7. SAVE_IMAGE saves and image to a named file.

 ## Test Driver